MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 6. Find and select the Excel file, then select **Open**.

    The selected file is uploaded to the layout, and you return to the **Report Layouts** page.
+7. If you want to see how the report looks with the new layout, select the layout in the list, then select **Run Report**.

 ## <a name="replace"></a>Replace a layout